BryanHogan/bryanhogan/src/pages/now.md

 ---
 layout: ../layouts/NowLayout.astro
-location: Sydney in Australia
+location: Cologne in Germany
 ---

-- I'm looking for work!
-I will fly back to Germany this July.
-After more than 400 days of traveling around Korea, Macau, China, Japan and Australia I'm looking for more stability again.
-- I've been working on my [Astro Starter Template](https://github.com/BryanHogan/astro-starter-template) recently.
-I want to be able to recommend it to people who want to create a simple high-quality website which they can also fully own.
-I also want to use it for my own sites.
+- I'm back in Cologne, Germany.
+- Looking for work.
+- Been working on my [Astro Starter Template](https://github.com/BryanHogan/astro-starter-template) and [DailySelfTrack](https://dailyselftrack.com/).
 - Been writing more on my [blog](/blog) lately.
-Also still have user testing [DailySelfTrack](https://dailyselftrack.com/) in my task backlog.
+Also still have user testing  in my task backlog.
 (And it also needs a better landing page.)

 ## My recent story so far